Influenza: Epidemiology

 Influenza is typically characterized by seasonal epidemics and sporadic pandemics.
-Most of the burden of influenza is a result of flu seasons caused by IAV and IBV.
-Among IAV subtypes, H1N1 and H3N2 circulate in humans and are responsible for seasonal influenza.
+Most of the burden of influenza is a result of flu seasons caused by influenza A virus and influenza B virus.
+Among influenza A virus subtypes, H1N1 and H3N2 circulate in humans and are responsible for seasonal influenza.
 Cases disproportionately occur in children, but most severe causes are among the elderly, the very young, and the immunocompromised.
 In a typical year, influenza viruses infect 5–15% of the global population, causing 3–5 million cases of severe illness annually and accounting for 290,000–650,000 deaths each year due to respiratory illness.
 5–10% of adults and 20–30% of children contract influenza each year.
-The reported number of influenza cases is usually much lower than the actual number of cases.
+The reported number of influenza cases is usually much lower than the actual number.

 During seasonal epidemics, it is estimated that about 80% of otherwise healthy people who have a cough or sore throat have the flu.
 Approximately 30–40% of people hospitalized for influenza develop pneumonia, and about 5% of all severe pneumonia cases in hospitals are due to influenza, which is also the most common cause of ARDS in adults.
-In children, influenza is one of the two most common causes of ARDS, the other being the respiratory syncytial virus.
+In children, influenza and respiratory syncytial virus are the two most common causes of ARDS.
 About 3–5% of children each year develop otitis media due to influenza.
 Adults who develop organ failure from influenza and children who have PIM scores and acute renal failure have higher rates of mortality.
 During seasonal influenza, mortality is concentrated in the very young and the elderly, whereas during flu pandemics, young adults are often affected at a high rate.

 In temperate regions, the number of influenza cases varies from season to season.
 Lower vitamin D levels, presumably due to less sunlight, lower humidity, lower temperature, and minor changes in virus proteins caused by antigenic drift contribute to annual epidemics that peak during the winter season.
 In the northern hemisphere, this is from October to May (more narrowly December to April), and in the southern hemisphere, this is from May to October (more narrowly June to September).
 There are therefore two distinct influenza seasons every year in temperate regions, one in the northern hemisphere and one in the southern hemisphere.
 In tropical and subtropical regions, seasonality is more complex and appears to be affected by various climatic factors such as minimum temperature, hours of sunshine, maximum rainfall, and high humidity.
 Influenza may therefore occur year-round in these regions.
-Influenza epidemics in modern times have the tendency to start in the eastern or southern hemisphere, with Asia being a key reservoir of influenza viruses.
+Influenza epidemics in modern times have the tendency to start in the eastern or southern hemisphere, with Asia being a key reservoir.